Suriname: History

+Pre-colonial

 Indigenous settlement of Suriname dates back to 3,000 BC.
 The largest tribes were the Arawak, a nomadic coastal tribe that lived from hunting and fishing.
 They were the first inhabitants in the area.
 The Carib also settled in the area and conquered the Arawak by using their superior sailing ships.
 They settled in Galibi (Kupali Yumï, meaning "tree of the forefathers") at the mouth of the Marowijne River.
-While the larger Arawak and Carib tribes lived along the coast and savanna, smaller groups of indigenous people lived in the inland rainforest, such as the Akurio, Trió, Warrau, and Wayana.
+While the larger Arawak and Carib tribes lived along the coast and savanna, smaller groups of indigenous people lived in the inland rainforest, such as the Akurio, Trió, Warao, and Wayana.

 Colonial period

 Beginning in the 16th century, French, Spanish and English explorers visited the area.
 A century later, Dutch and English settlers established plantation colonies along the many rivers in the fertile Guiana plains.
 The earliest documented colony in Guiana was an English settlement named Marshall's Creek along the Suriname River.
-After that there was another short-lived English colony called Surinam that lasted from 1650 to 1667.
+After that, there was another short-lived English colony called Surinam that lasted from 1650 to 1667.

+From the early 17th century, Jews began to settle there after the expulsion from Spain and Portugal.
+They were granted freedom of religion in 1665 and the right to have their own courts and civil guard.
+They continued to enjoy autonomy after the colony was handed over to the Netherlands.
+Over half the sugarcane plantations in Suriname were owned by Jews.
+In 1825, these special rights were rescinded.

 Disputes arose between the Dutch and the English for control of this territory.
 In 1667, during negotiations leading to the Treaty of Breda after the Second Anglo-Dutch War, the Dutch decided to keep the nascent plantation colony of Surinam they had gained from the English.
 In return the English kept New Amsterdam, the main city of the former colony of New Netherland in North America on the mid-Atlantic coast.
-The British renamed it after the Duke of York: New York City.
+The British renamed it New York, after the Duke of York who would later become King James II of England.